7 PPC KPIs You Should Be Tracking & Monitoring

 Legal industries have the highest cost per click of over $6.75, followed by consumer services sitting at $6.75.
 While marketers in the majority of sectors pay between $2 and $3 per click, there are also those industries that have a CPC that barely exceeds $1.

-The conversion rate is one of the most significant digital marketing metrics you should track.
+The conversion rate is one of the most significant digital marketing metrics you should track to measure the effectiveness of your ads.
 Namely, attracting visitors to your site is just half the job done.
-The other half is, however, converting them into paying customers.
+The other half is, however, converting those potential customers into paying customers.

 Unsurprisingly, this PPC metric depends on a wide array of factors.
 Does your ad title stand out and grab people’s attention?
 Is your ad copy informative and relevant to your target audience?
 What about your landing page experience?
-Are they user-friendly and optimized to deliver exceptional user experiences?
+Are they user-friendly, optimized to generate your desired user behavior and create outstanding user experiences?

 How to calculate conversion rate?

-It’s important to mention that the mere notion of conversion varies across industries.
+It’s important to mention that the mere notion of conversion data varies across industries.
 For example, for online retailers, conversions equal sales.
-For some other businesses, these could be booked appointments.
+For some other businesses interested in lead generation, these could be booked appointments or phone calls.
 So, to calculate the conversion rate, you first need to understand what the term “conversion” means in your industry.
-If you’re investing in outside PPC services, it’s important to choose an agency that understands your industry and that can tailor their PPC tactics your specific business needs.
+If you’re investing in outside PPC services, it’s important to choose an agency that understands your industry and that can tailor their marketing strategies your specific business needs.

 What's a good conversion rate?